martha-thomae/martha-thomae.github.io/projects/index.md

 - The **scoring up** (or interpretation of mensural notation) was indeed done with the *Scoring-up Tool*, but through the *Measuring Polyphony editor (MP-editor)*.
 The MP-editor is an online mensural notation editor that includes the scoring-up functionality and allows for editorial corrections.

 ## Related publications
+Thomae, Martha E., Julie E. Cumming, and Ichiro Fujinaga.
+“Counterpoint Error-Detection Tools for Optical Music Recognition of Renaissance Polyphonic Music.”
+In Proceedings of the 23rd International Society for Music Information Retrieval Conference.
+Bengaluru, India, 2022.

+Thomae, Martha E., Julie E. Cumming, and Ichiro Fujinaga.
+“Digitization of Choirbooks in Guatemala.”
+In Proceedings of the 9th International Conference on Digital Libraries for Musicologists, 19–26.
+Prague, Czech Republic: ACM, 2022. [https://doi.org/10.1145/3543882.3543885](https://doi.org/10.1145/3543882.3543885)

 Thomae, Martha E. “The Guatemalan Choirbooks: Facilitating Preservation, Performance, and Study of the Colonial Repertoire.”
 In Christian Sacred Music in the Americas, edited by Andrew Shenton and Joanna Smolko.
 New York, Rowman & Littlefield, 2021.
 [PDF (as published in B&W)](/assets/papers/ThomaeChapter.pdf)